(Formerly Story Slam)

-- Subject line: Alameda Shorts – Fix – your last name – May 2018
+- Subject line: Alameda Shorts – Change – your last name – August 2018

 - Attach document; do NOT cut and paste into the email.

-- Put your name in the attached document!
+- Put your name inside the attached document!
 This is important.

 - If your piece is selected, you will be expected to attend at least one practice in the week leading up to the event.
 If you are unable to do so, or unable to present on the night of Alameda Shorts, the reserve will be offered your place.

 Alameda Shorts is hosted at Books, Inc. Alameda on the third Thursday of each month (January through October).
 Join us.
 You know you want to.
 Compensation: Exposure, practice, bragging rights, and a chippy of the chapbook with your story in print.

 *There’s no charge for our basic “Friends” membership.
 Become a member of our community by asking to join us on Facebook.
 Do you have to?!?
 YES!
 We’re a writers support group, which means we strongly encourage participation of some kind, for your own benefit.
 That’s the whole point of the thing.
 Many of us live on an island, but none of us actually is an island.
 Try it.
 You may be surprised by how much you like us.

 Dulce Zamora takes charge of the mic at our first Story Slam on May 12, 2016.